arntanguy/oldblog/content/Programmation/WebGL/NuitDeLinfo_2013.md

 **In the engine**, add it to **PhysicsLoader.js**:
 Look for where the Physijs.Mesh are defined, and do the proper changes, that's it, you're all set!

+# Troubleshoot

+*My physics bounding volume seems way bigger than the real object*

+There my friend, you probably just encountered one of the most common problems with blender.
+By default, exporting doesn't apply scale to your mesh, quite stupid ain't it.
+Hopefully it is very easy to solve: select your model in Blender, and then hit Ctrl-A -> Apply Rotation and Scale.
+That's it, you're done ;)

+# Updates

+Kevin Bikhazi improved upon my plugin.
+You can find [the modified exporter for blender 2.69 here]({filename}/download/io_mesh_threejs_physijs_update1.tar.gz)

+Here is the changelog

+* Adds friction and restitution parameters under an object's material tab in Blender.
+These parameters are very important as they affect how the model interacts with the physics world.
+* The Blender add-on has been modified to handle the new material parameters.
+Currently the mods only work with standard materials and not with normal mapped materials.
+It should be pretty easy to get it to work with normal maps, that might come soon
+* PhysicsSceneLoader.js modified to use the new friction and restitution parameters.

+To install it, just untar, and copy the files to the proper location as specified in the article.

 # Conclusion